javalce/eslint-config/README.md

 ## Features

 > [!NOTE]
-> This configuration is designed to be used with Prettier.
-You can use my personal config [@javalce/prettier-config](https://www.npmjs.com/package/@javalce/prettier-config)
+> This configuration is designed to be used with Prettier for code formatting.
+You can use my personal config [@javalce/prettier-config](https://www.npmjs.com/package/@javalce/prettier-config).

 - Supports ESLint v9 or v8.40.0+
 - [ESLint Flat Config](https://eslint.org/docs/latest/use/configure/configuration-files-new) file format
-- Does not lint `.gitignore` listed files
+- Does not lint `.gitignore` listed files (I think that if you don't want to track a file, you don't want to lint it)
-- Designed to work with TypeScript
+- Designed to work with TypeScript, React, Next.js, Node.js, and more
 - Some rules can be auto-fixed with `eslint --fix`
-- This config enables some stylistic rules that are not enabled by default in ESLint
-- Formatting rules are disabled because they are intented to be used with Prettier
+- Stylistic rules are disabled because they are intented to be used with Prettier (the formatter I like to use)
-- Some stylistic rules are disabled because they are intented to be used with Prettier.
+- A few stylistic rules are enabled because they are not covered by Prettier

 ## Installation

-> [!IMPORTANT]
-> ESLint is a peer dependency of this package, and it must be installed separately.

 ```bash
 # If you use npm